Discover on-trend alternatives to fast-fashion retailer SHEIN for stylish and affordable clothing for women and men like Cider, Asos and more.

 These brands and stores like Shein may be a better fit for on-trend style and affordable fashion.
 I’ve done my best to note whether the stores cater to women and/or men:

-- Asos might be the best alternative to SHEIN for an outrageously large selection of dirt-cheap and stylish fashion for women and men.
-Asos is an awesome choice for everything from lace-up knit camis and sequin-laced mini-dresses for women to skinny-fit button down shirts for men to super-affordable trench coats for men and women.
+- Asos is one of the best brands like SHEIN for an outrageously large selection of dirt-cheap and stylish fashion for women and men.
+Asos is an awesome choice for everything from lace-up knit camis and $20 wrap mini-dresses for women to skinny-fit button down shirts for men and super-affordable trench coats for men and women.

 - Cotton On – Try Cotton On for affordable, trendy-yet-sustainable clothing for women and men with an Australian flair.